Vettabase/ansible-role-linux-for-postgresql/README.md

 - Then saves current iptables rules to a text file named `iptablerules.txt`

 You can delete the file `iptablerules.txt` after you have copied the file to a remote server.

+### profile_iptable task

+This task retrieves current iptables rules and compares it to the initial or original iptables rules.

+### python-install task

+This task installs python, development packages and other necessary modules on the server where files containing iptables rules are compared.

 ## How to Include the role in an ansible playbook